The Definitive Guide To Higher Rankings For WordPress Sites

 A lot of bloggers still think that because their blog is a blog, they don’t have to optimize anything.
 Wrong.
 To get people to link to you, they have to read your blog.
 And what do you think is easier: getting someone who is already visiting your blog to visit regularly and then link to your blog, or getting someone who visits your blog for the first time to link to your blog immediately?
 Right.

-One of the things I’ve found to be very important, and more bloggers seem to have found this, is that a BIG RSS subscribe button is very important, as is offering a way to subscribe by e-mail.
-I even offer daily and weekly e-mail subscribe options, using MailChimp, and have found that people tend to really like those options too.
+One of the things we’ve found to be very important, and more bloggers seem to have found this, is that an RSS subscribe button is very important, as is offering a way to subscribe by e-mail.
+We offer a weekly e-mail subscribe options, using MailChimp, and have found that people tend to click through on those the most.

 Another thing to be very aware of is when people might want to subscribe to your blog.
 If they’ve just finished reading an article of yours, and really liked it, that would be the ideal time to reach them, right?
 That’s why more and more people are adding lines like this to the end of their posts: “Liked this post?
-Subscribe to my RSS feed and get loads more!”
+Subscribe to our newsletter and get loads more!”

-Another great time to get people to subscribe is when people have just commented on your blog for the first time, for which purpose I use my own comment redirect plugin.
-Which leads me to the next major aspect of WordPress SEO:
+Another great time to get people to subscribe is when people have just commented on your blog for the first time, for which purpose we use our own comment redirect plugin.
+Which leads us to the next major aspect of WordPress SEO:

 6 Comment optimization